atredennick/HarvestExperiment/README.md

-Weak effects of fire, large herbivores, and their interaction on regrowth of harvested trees in two West African savannas
+No effects of fire, large herbivores, and their interaction on regrowth of harvested trees in two West African savannas
 =================

 Data and code to reproduce analysis of SSDE harvest experiment as reported in Tredennick et al. (in review).